wxWidgets/Phoenix/docs/sphinx/rest_substitutions/overviews/index.rst

 `Migration Guide <MigrationGuide.html>`_  to get a better feel for how some things have changed.

+If you are new to wxPython then you may want to glance at the various `overview documents <Overviews.html>`_ available here to get a feel for how things work.

 You can download a local copy of this documentation using a new utility script included with wxPython called ``wxdocs``.
 It will open the local copy of the documentation in your default browser, downloading it first if needed.
 There